-Doug manages the geophysics group and is skilled at assembling and leading teams to accomplish large-scale complex tasks.
-He is knowledgeable about a range of geophysical investigation techniques and served as project manager for two projects that received Geotechnology Outstanding Team Achievement awards.
+Doug Lambert manages the geophysics group of Geotechnology’s St. Louis office.
+He is skilled at assembling and leading teams to accomplish large-scale tasks.
+He is also knowledgeable about a range of geophysical investigation techniques.
+As a result, Doug has served as project manager for two projects that received Geotechnology Outstanding Team Achievement awards.

-Additionally, Doug wrote a frequently cited professional paper detailing his experience as one of the first engineers to use multi-electrode resistivity instrumentation for karst exploration.
-He has been with Geotechnology since 1987, where he carved his niche as the primary geophysicist for the company’s first geophysics project.
-He has over 24 years experience conducting subsurface characterization studies and utilizing magnetics, electromagneticselectromagnetics, seismic reflection, seismic refraction, surface wave analysis (ReMi and MASW), VLF/EM, Spontaneous Potential and D.C. resistivity techniques.
+Doug has been with Geotechnology since 1987.
+He quickly carved his niche as the primary geophysicist for the company’s first geophysics project.
+Doug has over 24 years of experience conducting subsurface characterization studies.
+He also has extensive experience utilizing magnetics, electromagnetics, seismic reflection, seismic refraction, surface wave analysis (ReMi and MASW), VLF/EM, Spontaneous Potential and D.C. resistivity techniques.